BlockzeroLabs/flash-docs/source/getting-started/faq.rst

 For example, if the interest rate of the underlying protocol doubles, the yield pool grows at twice the speed and the value of fTokens will increase, while maintaining the same ownership percentage of the yield pool.

-This means redeeming fTokens in the future can result in increased yield.
+This means redeeming fTokens in the future can result in increased yield for the redeemer, when compared to the possible yield redeemed in the past.

 .. important::
     The upfront yield rate can fluctuate up or down over time.